ccao-data/data-architecture/documentation/design-docs/data-catalog.md

 and design our own orchestration/monitoring/authentication integrations on top.
 Hence, when this doc refers to "dbt", we are actually referring to dbt Core.

-The downside of this choice is that we would have to choose a separate tool for orchestrating and monitoring our DAGs if we move forward with dbt.
+One downside of this choice is that we would have to choose a separate tool for orchestrating and monitoring our DAGs if we move forward with dbt.
 This is an important fact to note in our decision, because [orchestrators are notoriously controversial](https://stkbailey.substack.com/p/what-exactly-isnt-dbt):